What is Cometriq?

 Do not open a Cometriq capsule.
 Swallow the capsule whole.

-If you need surgery or dental work, stop taking Cometriq at least 28 days ahead of time.
+If you need surgery or dental work, stop taking Cometriq at least 3 weeks ahead of time.
+After a surgery or dental procedure, you may need to wait 2 weeks before you start taking Cometriq again.
+Follow your doctor's dosing instructions very carefully.

 If you have stopped taking Cometriq for any reason, talk with your doctor before you start taking it again.